 - Slowly stream, while whisking, 4-5 large spoonfuls of the lemon mixture into the whisked egg yolks (1 spoonful at a time) until completely mixed together- this is tempering the eggs.
 Then slow pour, while whisking, that tempered egg mixture into the saucepan with the remaining lemon mixture.

 - Whisk in the butter.
 Set aside and make your meringue.
 (2 tbs butter)

 - In a stand mixer (or with a hand-held mixer) with the whisk attachment whisk the egg whites and the cream of tartar until soft peaks form*- takes about 2 minutes.
 (5 egg whites, ½ tsp cream of tartar)

 - Add the sugar, vanilla, and salt, whisk on low for a minute (to dissolve sugar) and then whisk on high until stiff peaks form*- takes about 4 minutes. (½ cup plus 2 tbs sugar, ¼ tsp vanilla, pinch of salt)

 - Pour warm lemon filling into the prebaked graham cracker crust.
 If the filling isn’t warm make sure to reheat it on the stove before adding it to the crust.

-- Spread the meringue over the filling making sure to spread all the wat to the crust (have the meringue touch the crush help prevent it from shrinking while baking).
+- Spread the meringue over the filling making sure to spread all the way to the crust (have the meringue touch the crust helps prevent it from shrinking while baking).
 You can make nice decorative peaks with a large spoon or spatula.

 - Bake pie in preheated oven (at 325°F) for 15-20 minutes.
 Meringue will be lightly browned on top.
 I recommend checking at the 15-minute mark and then every minute there after- the pie can brown quickly.
 Remove from oven and allow to cool to room temperature then once at room temperature refrigerate for 1-2 hours before serving.